beehive-lab/TornadoVM/README.md

 # 1. TornadoVM

 🌪️ TornadoVM is a plug-in to OpenJDK and GraalVM that allows programmers to automatically run Java programs on heterogeneous hardware.
-TornadoVM currently targets OpenCL-compatible devices and it runs on multi-core CPUs, GPUs (NVIDIA and AMD), Intel integrated GPUs, and Intel FPGAs.
+TornadoVM currently targets OpenCL-compatible devices and it runs on multi-core CPUs, GPUs (NVIDIA and AMD), Intel integrated GPUs, and FPGAs (Intel and Xilinx).

 For a quick introduction please read the following [FAQ](assembly/src/docs/14_FAQ.md).